scaleapi/llm-engine/docs/guides/self_hosting.md

 ### Pointing LLM Engine client to use self-hosted infrastructure
 The `llmengine` client makes requests to Scale AI's hosted infrastructure by default.
 You can have `llmengine` client make requests to your own self-hosted infrastructure by setting the `LLM_ENGINE_BASE_PATH` environment variable to the URL of the `llm-engine` pod.

 The exact URL of `llm-engine` pod depends on your Kubernetes cluster networking setup.
-The domain is specified in `config.values.infra.dns_host_domain` in the helm chart values config file.
+The domain is specified at `config.values.infra.dns_host_domain` in the helm chart values config file.
 Using `charts/llm-engine/values_sample.yaml` as an example, you would
 ```bash
 export LLM_ENGINE_BASE_PATH=https://domain.llm-engine.com
 ```